 Movie Night at Sol Beach Resort

 As we were about to set off back to our room, we bumped into Steve, the owner – A friendly American man who always seems to be happy and smiling.
 He invited us to stay for the regular film night hosted at Sol Beach.
 Ironically, that night’s movie was ‘Castaway’ – Very fitting given Koh Rong Samloem ‘s more ‘desert island’ feel.

 After the movie, we went back to the villa and got a very good night’s sleep – There was no noise whatsoever.
 Unlike the main tourist beach on Koh Rong (Koh Touch), all activities tend to finish at around 11pm on Saracen Bay, ensuring that no noise keeps you up throughout the night.

 To conclude, Sol Beach is an excellent place to stay on Koh Rong Samloem if you want to see the magnificent views in a more luxurious accommodation.
-Because it is new, there are still a few things that need ironing out, but I’ve been given every confidence that these minor issues will be quickly resolved.
-All in all, Sol Beach Resort is quickly becoming one of the best places to stay on Samloem.
-If you’re thinking of going to Samloem and would like to Try this resort for yourself, book here at best price:Book Sol Beach at Best Price
+If you’re thinking of going to Samloem and would like to try this resort for yourself, you can book here at best price:Book Sol Beach at Best Price

 Official Website: Sol Beach Koh Rong Samloem

 Q: When is the best time to visit Saracen Bay?

 A: The best time to visit Saracen Bay is between the middle of November and the start of May.
 During these months you’ll have beautiful hot days with very little cloud and low humidity.
 To give you a rough idea of the average temperatures over this past year: